Spectrum Pilot Grants

 AMOUNT AND PERIOD OF FUNDING

-Typical grants range between $15,000 and $50,000 per year period from January 1, 2017 through December 31, 2017 and must be completed in that timeframe.
+Typical grants will range between $15,000 and $50,000 per year period May 1,2018 - April 2019 and must be completed in that timeframe.
 All unexpended funds will be forfeited if not spent within the 12-month award period.
 We encourage investigators to consider submitting requests less than the $50,000 maximum, as this will increase the probability of being funded and will enable us to award more grants.

 - Submit your proposal online.